SpirosMakris/phoenix-full-stack-work-sample/notes.md

 ## What I've learned
 * Using function components
 * Using new HEEX syntax
-* Improved my understanding of using Phoenix LiveView (also of TailWind)
+* Improved my understanding of using Phoenix LiveView (also TailWind & Alpine)

 The implementation took about 8-9 hours since I had so much fun.
 Also I need more practice with Tailwind because I find it is the major thing that